drolbr/overpass-doc/en/preface/osm_data_model.md

 _Relations_ have a sequence of members in addition to the id and tags.
 Each member is a pair of a reference to a node, a way or a relation and a so-called role.
 The role is a text string.
-Relations have been invented to represent turn restrictions thus having few members.
+Relations were invented to represent turn restrictions and this have few required members.
-Nowadays, they also serve as boundaries of countries, counties, multipolygons, and routes.
+They now also serve as boundaries of countries, counties, multipolygons, and routes.
-Therefore, their formal structure wildly varies, and in particular boundary and route relations can extend over hundreds or thousands of kilometers.
+Therefore, their formal structure varies wildly, and, for example, boundary and route relations can extend over hundreds or thousands of kilometers.

-The geometry of relations only manifests by the interpretation of the data user.
-The multipolygon interpretation has found general acclaim: like for ways, such relations are understood as an area if the members form closed rings.
+Relations only have geometries if a data user interprets them to have geometries.
+A relation is not required to represent a geometry.
+It is common for relations to represent multipolygons.
+For example, if the ways in a relation fo a closed ring, such relations are understood as an area.
 Interpretations start at the question whether the presence of the tag _area_=_yes_ is required for this.
-Other relations like routes or turn restrictions obtain their geometry as the sum of the geometries of their members of type node and way.
+Other relationsm, such as routes or turn restrictions, obtain their geometry as the sum of the geometries of their members of type node and way.

 Relations on top of relations are technically possible, but have little practical relevance.
-With relations on relations the risk is further elevated to end up with large amounts of data already if just the members of a single relation are resolved.
+Relations on relations also create a risk that, if the members of a single relation are modified, large amounts of data may be inadvertently affected.
 For that reason there are so many different approaches depending on context to resolve references of relations partially that a [whole section](../full_data/osm_types.md#rels_on_rels) is dedicated to that.